screwdriver-cd/guide/docs/user-guide/commands.md

 ### Writing a command yaml

 To create a command, create a repo with a `sd-command.yaml` file.
-The file should contain a namespace, name, version, description, maintainer email, format, and a binary config with a path to file.
+The file should contain a namespace, name, version, description, maintainer email, format, and a config that depends on a format.

 Example `sd-command.yaml`: